Getting User Nmap SYN Scan

 cd /var/www/backups/

-ls -l --sort = t *.7z > backups_num.tmp
+ls -l --sort=t *.7z > backups_num.tmp

-if [[ $backups_num -gt 10 ]] ; then
+if [[ $backups_num -gt 10 ]]; then

 #backups is more than 10... deleting to oldest backup

-rm $( ls *.7z --sort = t --color = never | tail -1)
+rm $(ls *.7z --sort=--color=never | tail -1)

 #oldest backup deleted successfully!